doc4d/docs/docs/Project/creating.md

 `.4DLink` files can save the address of a 4D project as well as its connection identifiers and opening mode, saving you time when opening projects.

-4D automatically generates a `.4DLink` file when a local project is opened for the first time or when connecting to a server for the first time, and stores it in the local preferences folder at the following location:
+4D automatically generates a `.4DLink` file when a local project is opened for the first time or when connecting to a server for the first time.
+The file is stored in the local preferences folder at the following location:

 - Windows 7 and higher: C:\Users\UserName\AppData\Roaming\4D\Favorites vXX\
 - OS X: Users/UserName/Library/Application Support/4D/Favorites vXX/

 XX represents the version number of the application.
 For example, "Favorites v19" for 4D v19.

-The Favorites vXX folder contains two subfolders:
+That folder is divided into two subfolders:
 - the **Local** folder contains the `.4DLink` files that can be used to open local projects
-- the **Remote** folder contains the `.4DLink` files of recent remote projects.
+- the **Remote** folder contains the `.4DLink` files of recent remote projects

-The `.4DLink` files can also be created with an XML editor.
+`.4DLink` files can also be created with an XML editor.

 4D provides a DTD describing the XML keys that can be used to build a `.4DLink` file.
 This DTD is named database_link.dtd and is found in the \Resources\DTD\ subfolder of the 4D application.

 ### Opening a Project with a 4DLink file

-A `.4DLink` access file can be used to launch the 4D application and open the target 4D project.
+You can use a `.4DLink` file to launch the 4D application and open the target 4D project.
 There are two ways to do this:

 - double-click or drag and drop the `.4DLink` file onto the 4D application
 - go to **File** > **Open Recent Projects** and select a project

 ![open-recent-projects](assets/en/Project/4DLinkfiles.png)

-A .4DLink file of the "remote project" type can be copied and used on several machines.
+A .4DLink file of "remote project" type can be copied and used on several machines.

 >It's also possible to select a 4DLink file in the 4D and 4D Server opening dialog box (opening local project only).